drand/website/docs/blog/2022-06-24-drand-at-northsec.md

 ---
 title: "drand @ NorthSec"
-summary: "Drand was recently presented at the North Sec conference!
+summary: "drand was recently presented at the North Sec conference!
 Here is a brief summary of the event and the drand talk, as well as the answers to a few of the interesting questions we received."
 date: 2022-06-24
 tags:
     - Conferences and Events
     - News
 ---

-_Drand was recently presented at the North Sec conference!
+_drand was recently presented at the North Sec conference!
 Here is a brief summary of the event and the drand talk, as well as the answers to a few of the interesting questions we received._

 You can find the slides [ready to be downloaded on IPFS](https://ipfs.io/ipfs/bafybeigenfo4az5j7abbjc3mbn7i4rl6qto7cca75kednwh73lopzq6foa/Public_verifiable_unbiasable_randomness_wassat-NSec2022-Yolan_Romailler.pdf) [CID: bafybeigenfo4az5j7abbjc3mbn7i4rl6qto7cca75kednwh73lopzq6foa] and if you want to watch the video of the talk, it is already [available on Youtube](https://youtu.be/I1iKtNGRv0s?t=17468).